Oblarg/cosmosdb-storedprocs-ts/README.md

 ### output

-The `output` directory contains the compiled javascript webpack output, with all node dependencies scope-hoisted inline.
+The `output` directory contains the compiled javascript webpack output, with all node dependencies bundled inline.
 The compiled output is effectively temporary data (the build script immediately uploads it to CosmosDb after compilation), so this directory should generally be gitignored, but a piece of example output has been included here for the sake of clarity.

 ### index